Q and A Lectures

 This was an excellent way of handing over power to the students and making sure they had grasped everything so far.
 It pairs nicely with things like Bingo and is a good step towards the culture I want to build.

-⁰ It’s not really a flipped lecture, but it’s close.
+⁰ It’s close to a flipped lecture, but it’s either more or less aggressive depending on definition.

 ² Except me.

-⁴ There’s an open debate about whether it’s better for the students or the staff to set the addenda, but I think we can all agree we should know what the student addenda is.
+⁴ There’s an open debate about whether it’s better for the students or the staff to set the content, but I think we can all agree we should know what the students want.

 ⁵ Bluey, obviously.